RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

  - Use VPC endpoint to access Amazon SQS - AWS customers can access Amazon Simple Queue Service (Amazon SQS) from their Amazon Virtual Private Cloud (Amazon VPC) using VPC endpoints, without using public IPs, and without needing to traverse the public internet.

 ---
+An Internet of Things (IoT) company would like to have a streaming system that performs real-time analytics on the ingested IoT data.
+Once the analytics is done, the company would like to send notifications back to the mobile applications of the IoT device owners.
+- Amazon Kinesis with Amazon Simple Notification Service (Amazon SNS) - Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.